 Lord Howe Island Group , Australia

-Lord Howe Island is crescent-shaped remnant of an ancient shield volcano, whose most recent eruption took place over 6 million years ago.
-The island measures approximately 11 kilometers long and 0.3 to 2 kilometers broad.
-It boasts dramatically created terrain with rugged cliffs, rolling hills, and two major peaks: Mount Gower (875 meters) and Mount Lidgbird (777 meters).
+The island is shaped like a crescent.
+It is what remains of an old shield volcano, which last erupted more than 6 million years ago.
+The island is approximately 11 kilometers long and ranges in width from 0.3 to 2 kilometers.
+Its dramatic landscape is cliffs, lush hills, and two tall mountains—Mount Gower (875 meters) and Mount Lidgbird (777 meters).

 History